 - Have a valid Social Security Number (for state licensing purposes).

 - Meet all medical and insurance requirements and submit copies of all supporting documents.
-See the Medical Resources document at right for more information.

 - Successfully complete and pass a background check.